saif252/Projects/README.md

 # Overview of the Program

-This program is a **console-based banking management system written in C**.
+This program is a **console-based banking management system written in C for windows**.

 All account data is saved locally inside a folder called **Database**, and each account has its own file.